inyourbrowser.com

 2. See the live count of data leaving this page

 This is the bigger version of the small indicator in the corner of every page.
-The number on the left is how many requests have actually left your browser since you loaded this page.
-The number on the right is how many were blocked.
-Both should be zero, unless you have just clicked the demo above (in which case “blocked” will read 1).
+The left number is how many requests have left your browser since you loaded this page; the right number is how many were blocked.
+Both should be zero, unless you just clicked the demo above (in which case “blocked” will read 1).

 Live network activity, from this page